What’s Better, A Balloon Note Or Stepped Payments?

 This may or may not work for you, but it’s a technique worth having in your tool box.

-When an example like that above works, and why, will vary.
+Determining when such an example works, and why, will vary.
 How motivated is the seller and the buyer?
 What has changed in their lives and what new opportunities have arisen?

 For a more extreme example, let’s say a handyman business operator wants to invest in property.
 In his travels he keeps seeing a run down house in a location he likes.
 Much debris removal is needed inside and out.
 He discovers that the owner has passed, and the property was inherited by the family who live out of town.